Incident Report Template | Major Incident Management

 - Technical details label should mention the technical details of the incident like logs, errors, event numbers, Knowledge base article numbers used for resolving the issue, details of troubleshooting.

-- Post-incident analysis label should mention the analysis that is conducted after the incident resolution and closure.
+- The post-incident analysis label should mention the analysis that is conducted after the incident resolution and closure.
 It should capture the details like:

-- what additional actions or research needs to happen
+- what additional actions or research need to happen

 - Recommendation for corrective actions section should capture details of the corrective action description and the action owner

-- Incident report approval section should capture the details of the service provider name, incident manager name, service delivery manager name
+- The incident report approval section should capture the details of the service provider name, incident manager name, service delivery manager name

 Best Practices for Incident Reporting